 Zealand are not recorded as official International Visitor Arrivals

 (IVA).
 Cruise itineraries are primarily sold as sailing from

-embark and disembark in Australia, they are seen as transit
+disembark in Australia, they are seen as transit passengers in New

 The potential of the Australian outbound cruise market for the New

-Zealand tourism industry is huge, even though New Zealand at
+Zealand tourism industry is significant, even though New Zealand at

 present only captures 13 per cent of Australia's cruise market.
 If